theAgingApprentice/HexaFloorRide/goals.md

 # Project Goals

-This repository contains the code and documentation that supports the **Hexapod Robot** project.
+This repository contains the code and documentation that supports the **HexaFloorRide Robot** project.
 The goals of this project are as follows.

 ## Functional Goals